-- Steve Salgado, Sr Art Director at Upshot
+- Steve Salgado, Associate Creative Director at Upshot

 "Inspirational, creative, kind, open-minded-all adjectives I can use to describe Hutson and yet all insufficient to capture the wonderful person and colleague he is.
 Hutson intuitively visualizes a good idea early on and is able to see it through to full bloom with patience and respect.

 In the always frenetic, stressful and often unpleasant advertising environment, he is a rarity- a calm and encouraging presence, a creative rock to lean on.
 A creative rock that holds the creative team together and motivates its work into late nights and past the obvious solutions.
 A creative rock that comforts the client and seamlessly invites new business.
 A creative rock that can change a work environment from the humorless and ordinary to the truly engaging and stellar workplace that every agency, no every company, strives to be."

 -Des Alexander, Freelance Creative Director (worked for Hutson at Agency Sacks)